hornd24/MERN-Full-Stack-Boilerplate/README.md

 * run ```yarn dev``` or ```npm run dev``` to build and run the built files locally.
 Use localhost:3001 for both frontend and backend.
 This is more similar to what would be deployed on prod.
 * run ```yarn prod``` or ```npm run prod``` to build and run the built files locally.
 Use localhost:3001 for both frontend and backend.
 This is what would be deployed on prod.
 * run ```yarn prod-build``` or ```npm run prod-build``` to build files for prod.
 On prod server only files that need to be deployed are the build folder files.
 The server just needs to run ```node app.js``` from the build folder to run.

+Warning this app has already had the command yarn eject run.